marvin-hermann-research/marvin-hermann-research/README.md

 ## Current Learning Projects

-I’m deeply immersed in advancing my skills with ROS2 and Python, building robust robotic systems through modular nodes and behavior trees.
-My current work spans sensor integration, autonomous control, and behavior orchestration.
+I am actively developing modular robotic systems using ROS2 and Python, with a focus on sensor integration, autonomous control, and behavior orchestration through Behavior Trees.
+These projects serve as practical explorations of robotics architecture.

+The latest project is a [Modular Behaviour Tree Architecture for ROS2](https://github.com/marvin-hermann-research/ros2-architecture-lab.git), demonstrating a research-driven, extensible framework for robot locomotion.

 [Current Projects Overview](https://github.com/marvin-hermann-research/current-projects)